RakhithJK/BishopFox-sliver-wiki/Aliases-&-Extensions.md

 To write a new alias, one must either create a shared library or a .NET assembly, then write a manifest file compliant with the description above.

 As the alias support relies on Sliver side loading capabilities, please make sure to read the [Using 3rd party tools](https://github.com/BishopFox/sliver/wiki/Using-3rd-party-tools) section, to understand how shared libraries are loaded on all platforms.

+## Extensions

+Extensions are similar in structure to an alias, but work a little differently.